spk121/potato-make/CHEATSHEET.md

            as a single space-separated string
      $$?   the prerequisites that are files newer than the target file as a scheme list of strings

+     There are quoted variants to all the above, where each target or prerequisite string is placed within double quotation marks, as might be required for filenames or paths that contain spaces.

+     Q@ Q* Q< Q^ QQ^ Q?
+QQ?